willamjonathan/RW_FIT/docs/README.md

-<c><b>Explanation on each file</b></c>:
+<b>Explanation on each file</b>:

 The first one that I presented in the class is the file named:
  "fit poster final unchanged"

 The one named:
  "fit with binus logo poster" is our last result of the poster submission

 There's also our storyboard of the app, it's named:
  "storyboard fit"